 As a result of last year's post, I "met" a wonderful woman named Melissa, who also had a Trisomy 13 baby, and started a blog for him, called My Baby is an Angel.
 I had never spoken to anyone else who had been through that experience, and it meant a lot that she wrote to me.
 I have enjoyed getting to know her through her writing on her blog and on Facebook.
 She is a tremendous resource for anyone experiencing a difficult pregnancy.

 I am truly blessed.
-I have three wonderful sons, work that fulfills me, loving family and friends - even two sweet young ladies who claim me as their mother on Facebook.
+I have three wonderful children, work that fulfills me, loving family and friends - even two sweet young ladies who claim me as their mother on Facebook.
 But I am selfish.
 I want Mackenzie, too.
 Instead, I must content myself with a handful of memories and the occasional whisperings of her spirit.
 And I am reminded to make the most of every moment - to be loving and generous, authentic and open.

 To be the kind of woman Mackenzie would be proud to call her mom.